airbytehq/airbyte/docs/operator-guides/upgrading-airbyte.md

 ## Upgrading \(K8s\)

 If you are upgrading from (i.e. your current version of Airbyte is) Airbyte version **0.27.0-alpha or above** on Kubernetes :

 1. In a terminal, on the host where Airbyte is running, turn off Airbyte.

    ```bash
    kubectl delete deployments airbyte-db airbyte-scheduler airbyte-server airbyte-temporal airbyte-webapp --namespace=<yournamespace or default>
    ```

-2. Upgrade the docker instance to new version.
+2. Upgrade the kube instance to new version.

    i.
 If you are running Airbyte from a cloned version of the Airbyte GitHub repo and want to use the current most recent stable version, just `git pull`.